cmu-sei/Valkyrie_Framework/bh_web/beacon_huntress/src/lib/documentation/beaconalgo.md

 * __Minimum Callback Time (ms)__ <i>(int)</i><br>
 Minimum delta time to search by, in milliseconds.<br>

-Below are two examples for finding fast and slow beacons using Agglomerative clustering.
+Below are two examples for finding fast and slow beacons using agglomerative clustering.

 > ### __Note__<br>
 >